HMS Albemarle (1901): Operational history

-Pre-World War I
+Pre-First World War

 HMS Albemarle, named for George Monck, 1st Duke of Albemarle, was laid down on 1 January 1900 at Chatham Dockyard, and launched on 5 March 1901, when Lady Kennedy, wife of Admiral Sir William Kennedy, Commander-in-Chief of the Nore, performed the christening.
 She was completed in November 1903.
 Albemarle was commissioned at Chatham Dockyard on 12 November 1903 for service as Flag extra, Rear Admiral, for the second division of the Mediterranean Fleet.
 In February 1905 she was transferred to the Channel Fleet to serve as 2nd Flagship for the fleet's deputy commander.
 She was transferred to the Atlantic Fleet on 31 January 1907, serving as 2nd Flagship there as well.
 Under Captain Robert Falcon Scott's command, she collided with the battleship HMS Commonwealth on 11 February 1907, suffering minor bow damage.

 In July 1908, Albemarle visited Canada during the Quebec Tercentenary, in company with her sister ships Exmouth, Duncan, and Russell.
 She became Flagship, Rear Admiral, at Gibraltar in January 1909 and went to Malta for a refit from May through August 1909.
 Her Atlantic Fleet service ended in February 1910.
 On 25 February 1910, Albemarle was recommissioned for service in the 3rd Division, Home Fleet, at Portsmouth.
 She was paid off at Portsmouth Dockyard for a refit on 30 October 1911; the refit lasted from January to December 1912.
 Her refit complete, Albemarle was recommissioned at Portsmouth to serve in the 4th Battle Squadron in the First Fleet there.
 On 15 May 1913, she was reduced to a nucleus crew and assigned to the 6th Battle Squadron, Second Fleet, to serve as a gunnery training ship.